maciekgajewski/exceptions-under-the-hood/notes.md

 - mixing exception-aware and -unaware code
 - itianium ABI - what is this, what are the alternatives?
 - resumptive exception handling
-- how frame pointer worksd:
+- how frame pointer works:
 - show std::uncaught_exceptions()
 - show std::exception_ptr and others
 - show 2 exceptions in flight